Vanishing theorems on compact Chern-K\"{a}hler-like Hermitian manifolds

 \section{Abstract}

 We show that, under the definiteness of holomorphic sectional curvature, the spaces of some holomorphic tensor fields on compact Chern-K\"{a}hler-like Hermitian manifolds are trivial.
 These can be viewed as counterparts to Bochner's classical vanishing theorems on compact K\"{a}hler manifolds under the definiteness of Ricci curvature or the existence of K\"{a}hler-Einstein metrics.
-Our proof is inspired by and based on some ideas due to X. Yang and L. Ni-F. Zheng.
+Some arguments in our proof are inspired by and based on some ideas due to X.K.
+Yang and L. Ni-F.Y.
+Zheng.